 Water or other soil stabilizers can be used to control dust, resulting in emission reductions of 50 percent or more.
 The SJVAPCD has implemented Regulation VIII measures for reducing fugitive dust emissions (PM10).
-With the implementation of Regulation VIII measures, fugitive dust emissions from construction activities would not result in adverse air quality impacts.
+With the implementation of Regulation VIII measures, fugitive dust emissions from construction activities would not result in adverse air quality impacts, which would be incorporated in the proposed project as Mitigation Measure AIR-1.

-In addition to dust-related PM10 emissions, heavy trucks and construction equipment powered by gasoline and diesel engines would generate CO, SO2, NO_x, ROG, and some soot particulate (PM{2.5} and PM10) in exhaust emissions.
+In addition to dust-related PM{10} emissions, heavy trucks and construction equipment powered by gasoline and diesel engines would generate CO, SO_2 , NO_x , ROG, and some soot particulate ($PM{2.5}$ and PM{10}) in exhaust emissions.
 These emissions would be temporary in nature and limited to the immediate area surrounding the construction site.